ayushigeorge/FACE-MASK-FILTER/README.md

 # FACE-MASK-FILTER
-This is my first AR based filter.

-which i made online in a workshop: you can view it here: https://youtu.be/ePGfvUezpGM
+This was my first AR based filter which i made online in a workshop: you can view it here: https://youtu.be/ePGfvUezpGM